apollo-elements/apollo-elements/docs/guides/cool-tricks/async-client.md

     async connectedCallback() {
       super.connectedCallback();
-      // asynchronously get a reference to the client this.client = await getClient();
+      // asynchronously get a reference to the client
-      // only then start fetching data
+      // setting the client will start fetching the query this.client = await getClient();
-      this.subscribe();
     }
   };
   ```